Skip to main content

 • 65% more likely to be stressed about their financial situation

-It goes without saying that employees who aren’t financially educated aren’t bringing their best to work.
+Employees who aren’t financially educated aren’t bringing their best to work.
 They’re worried, distracted, and often experiencing crises that will impact their performance at work.
 But what about the other way around?
-Manulife have also found that employees who felt comfortable with their finances were:
+Manulife has also found that employees who felt comfortable with their finances were:

 • 22% more engaged at work and